norishigefukushima/DepthMapCompression/readme.md

 The attached lib file of jpeg.lib is 64 bit version.
 If your OS is 32bit version, please do not use JPEG_TURBO option.

+This software is released under the BSD License, see LICENSE.txt.